naomai/php-layers/docs/Documentation.md

 # Documentation
+## Classes
+The functionality of PHPLayers is split between various classes.
+Here is a brief explaination of their responsibilites.

+- [Image](#image) - represents canvas of given dimensions, contains a stack of layers and recipe for preparing the result.
+- Layer - like a transparent sheet, can be painted and overlaid on top of other sheets.
+- LayerStack - a collection of layers that can be freely reordered
+- Selection - fragment of a layer, limited by given dimensions, that can be moved or modified independently of the layer.
+- Clip - a piece of layer, created (copied) from Selection, that can be freely pasted on the layer.
+- Painter - provides basic tools for painting on the layer
+- Composers - perform actual composing of layers.
+The extensive nature of this class allows to freely describe how to create an image from the layers.
+- Generators - create more complex content, exposing simpler API to the user.
+The generation is done during the final composing.
+  - Generators\RichText - formatted block of text
+  - Generators\NonOverlappingText - generates text labels that never overlap.
+This leverages the "generation during composing" feature, to figure out correct placement after all the labels had been created.
+- Filters - apply effects to the layer
+  - Filters\PHPFilters - a collection of effects provided by GD2 library
+  - Filters\ScrambleFilter - simulates line-scrambling of old
+    analog TV encryption, Nagravision-Syster
+- Helpers - additional utility classes
+  - Helpers\ImageExporter - functionality for exporting images
+  - Helpers\LayerReorderCall - provides methods for changing position of a Layer in Layer Stack.

 For readability, every class under PHPLayers namespace is referred using only its short name.
 This is equivalent to placing `namespace Naomai\PHPLayers;` in the code.